 Feel of The Rubber – Flexible Filament Review

-We tested NinjaFlex green semi-flexible material.
+We also tested NinjaFlex green semi-flexible material.
 There was a problem with the flow.
-First we had too much material then not enough, see mobile case pictures below.
-We had to change extrusion multiplayer setting twice to get it right.
-0.93 gave us desired result.
-But this setting may vary on other 3D printers.
+First, we had too much material, then not enough, see mobile case pictures below.
+We had to change the extrusion multiplayer setting twice to get it right.
+0.93 gave us the desired result.
+It could be a sign of inconsistent filament withd.

-Green octopus came out well, though cooling the top part is much recommended.
-Otherwise melting may cause damage to object.
+The green octopus came out well, though cooling the top part is much recommended.
+Otherwise melting may cause damage to the object.
 The finished item felt like hard rubber.
-Please mind the warping when printing delicate details.
+Please mind the warping when printing delicate, thin details.
 Some materials, not just flexible filament, shrink more than others.
 Octopus legs are thin and they cool down quicker.
 That’s why they got detached from the printing bed.
-Stronger adhesive and higher bed temperature helps in this situation.
+Stronger adhesive and higher bed temperature help in this situation.